 Read on to understand what these differences are, how they came about, and which system of writing you should learn.

-Traditional versus simplified Chinese: What’s the difference?
+Traditional and Simplified Chinese: What’s the Difference?

 First of all, when people talk about “traditional” and “simplified” Chinese, they're talking about the written language.
 They aren't referring to the spoken, or “vernacular,” language.

 Modern China has many spoken dialects, but the Chinese language isn't phonetic the way most other modern languages are.
 In fact, people in Mainland China today write Chinese characters the same way no matter what dialect of Chinese they speak.

 This means speakers of any of China's hundreds of often mutually unintelligible dialects can write what they say in either simplified or traditional characters.
 This is because “traditional” and “simplified” refer to the written language, not the spoken one.

 Do Taiwan and Hong Kong use Traditional Characters?